 Spectrophotometers have come a long way from the first model invented in 1940.
 Miniaturized and combined with other modern technology, these devices now have a wide range of research and practical applications in food, medical, industrial, and environmental fields.
-This article focuses on the reasons for the popularity of this technique.
+This article focuses on the reasons for the popularity of spectrophotometry techniques.

 Principle of Spectrophotometry

 Light consists of electromagnetic radiation with a wide range of frequencies, wavelengths, and energies that all travel at the same speed.
-This includes the visible spectrum, as well as radiation of longer and shorter wavelengths on either side of the band; see Figure 1.
+This includes the visible spectrum and radiation of longer and shorter wavelengths on either side of the band; see Figure 1.

 Figure 1: The wavelengths and energies of light’s electromagnetic spectrum.
 (Image credits: Lumenistics, 2012)

-Light is split when it strikes an object, as some parts of it are absorbed and the rest is reflected or transmitted.
-The kind of interaction depends on the wavelengths of the light and also the chemical composition of the object.
+Light is split when it strikes an object, as some parts of it are absorbed, and the rest is reflected or transmitted.
+The kind of interaction depends on the wavelengths of the light and the object’s chemical composition.
 The resultant distribution in terms of frequency and wavelengths is called a spectrum.
 The spectrum of light that objects emit gives us information about their makeup.
 For example, Figure 2 shows the different spectra produced by common elements.

 You can see this phenomenon occurring in everyday life.
-Leaves look green because chlorophyll absorbs blue and red light, and it emits the remaining light made of green wavelengths.
+Leaves look green because chlorophyll absorbs blue and red light, emitting the remaining light of green wavelengths.

 Figure 2: The different spectra produced by the four elements vary, NASA.
 (Image credit: https://hubblesite.org/contents/articles/spectroscopy-reading-the-rainbow)